mlflow/mlp-regression-template/README.md

-# MLflow Pipelines Regression Template
+# [DEPRECATED] MLflow Pipelines Regression Template
+**NOTE**: This repo is deprecated as of 2022/11/07.
+If you are using MLflow 2.0, please refer to [MLflow Recipes Regression Template](https://github.com/mlflow/recipes-regression-template) instead.

 The MLflow Regression Pipeline is an [MLflow Pipeline](https://mlflow.org/docs/latest/pipelines.html) for developing high-quality regression models.
 It is designed for developing models using scikit-learn and frameworks that integrate with scikit-learn,